HBAA/MeshChain-A-Blockchain-based-framework-for-commercialized-crowdsourced-mesh-adhoc-networks/README.md

-# MeshChain: A Blockchain-based Incentive Framework for Mesh Networks
+# MeshChain: A Blockchain-based Incentive Framework for crowdsourced Mesh and Ad Hoc Networks

 Smart contracts for **MeshChain**, a blockchain-based framework that guarantees **fair, trusted, and transparent payments** to mesh routers in commercialized mesh networks.